Buying a piece of land is a big commitment, and the process can be overwhelming at times. Here are some land buying tips to keep in mind.

 - Soggy soil or underground water.
 Understand how the dry and wet seasons affect the lot.

 - If the developer does not fulfill promises, be wary.
 Have a plan in the event that the developer defaults.

 - The title, easements, access requirements, or local building codes are not clear.

 - You cannot get full disclosure on the land.

-- When you cannot get clear information on the development to the surrounding land.
+- When you cannot get clear information on the development of the surrounding land.

-Resale value is important even if you plan to keep your home indefinitely, so follow these guidelines to ensure you make a sound investment in your land.
-Learn how M.T.N Design ensures your home is designed to match the contours of your land and meets any jurisdictional requirements and regulatory codes.
+Even if you plan to keep your home indefinitely, resale value is important.
+Follow these guidelines to ensure you make a sound investment in your land.
+Learn how M.T.N Design designs your home to match the contours of your land while meeting jurisdictional requirements and regulatory codes.